thedynamiclinker/sudocode/bin/sh.md

 1: Exactly what?

 0: That's how they're wrong about hello world.
+They never finish.

 1: I'm not entirely following.

+0: That's a very important thing to learn!

+1: What am I supposed to have learned from that?

+0: How to finish hello world.

+1: Can you stop and explain?

+0: Of course, head over with me to `/etc/principles`.

+_(Narrator: Our characters head over to [[01 - Finish Hello World|/etc/principles]], where 0 makes a new file.)_

+## First Principles

+1: What's the L||D?

+0: Lord, here we go.

+1: What?

+0: Here we go.

+1: I'm still not entirely following.

 0: That's ok.
 You will soon.